 Privacy notices inform consumers on how their data is collected, how it is used, who it is shared with, and the choices they can make about their data.
 These must be provided to consumers when or before any information is collected, shared, or sold.
 Under the CCPA, businesses must have privacy policies and notices in place that meet these criteria.
 Then a series of privacy procedures need to be implemented to back up the statements made in the privacy notices, especially around individual rights.
 If a company sells consumer data, the CCPA calls for specific processes like including a prominent “Do Not Sell” or “Opt Out” button on a company’s website.

-Processes and policies that will need to be reviewed or implemented are:
+Processes and policies that need to be reviewed or implemented are:

 - Privacy policies and notices